Mdrrrrrrrrrrrrr/lock-url/README.md

 go in ur cmd

-and make his > node lock.js
+and make this > node lock.js

 and enjoy >.<